Extra Curricular Computing Club Ideas

 - iMovie is a great free app on iPads that allows you to create, edit and save movies.
 Do book reviews using iMovie, a tour of the school or whatever piques your children’s interest.

 Not sure where to start?
-Setting out to achieve something. a free trial of Kapow Primary to get new and fresh ideas for computing!
+Setting out to achieve something. a free The examination of evidence by a judge and usually a jury, in order to decide whether or not the defendant it guilty or not guilty…. of Kapow Primary to get new and fresh ideas for computing!